Azure/AvereSDK/docs/installation.md

 You can run vfxt.py from any UNIX-style console environment that has access to your cloud computing resources.
 The simplest option is to create a Linux instance within the cloud environment, and install vfxt.py in that virtual machine.
 Alternatively, you can use a console from a remote Linux or Mac OS environment, as long as it has IP connectivity to your cloud instances.

 > Tip: For Microsoft Azure, a preconfigured Cluster Controller Node virtual machine image is available in the Azure Marketplace.
-Search for “Avere” to find the image.
-This image is preconfigured with required software to create and manage Microsoft Avere vFXT clusters.
+Search for “Avere” and then choose **Avere vFXT for Azure**.
+This image is preconfigured with required software to create and manage Avere vFXT clusters in Azure.
+>
+> The Azure Marketplace also has the **Avere vFXT for Azure template**, which is a wizard-based cluster creation tool.
+That process is described in [Avere vFXT for Azure documentation](https://docs.microsoft.com/en-us/azure/avere-vfxt/).

 ## Cloud Console Setup